arantebw/portfolio/README.md

 # arantebw.github.io

 Hi!
-I'm Billy Arante, a software developer, and a community leader from the Philippines.
+I'm Billy Arante, a software developer from the Philippines.

 ## Contents